 This blog post is written by Joel Lander.
 Joel holds a PhD from UCLA and is an economist at heart.
 Prior to co-founding Tatari, Joel served seven years at the Federal Reserve where he co-authored a seminal white-paper on asset pricing (“Earning Forecasts and the Predictability of Stock Returns”).
-Even Alan Greenspan was bedazzled and quick to translate Joel’s work into two famous words: “irrational exuberance”.
+Even Alan Greenspan was bedazzled and quick to recognize Joel’s work meant his two famous words: “irrational exuberance" were in fact in error.
 Joel’s smarts are now put to work for Tatari clients.

 Profit optimization in standard economic theory holds one very powerful equation: MC = MR. It states that for a company to maximize its profits, it should keep spending up to the point where the additional cost of the last unit sold (or MC, marginal cost) equates the incremental revenue from it (MR, marginal revenue).
 Selling one unit less would leave money on the table; selling one unit more would lead to a loss on that last transaction.